cm-jones/libdsc/README.md

 ## Description

-libdsc is a C library that implements commonly used data structures such as dynamic arrays, stacks, queues, linked lists, hash sets, and hash tables.
+libdsc is an open-source C library featuring robust and efficient implementations of essential data structures--including vectors, stacks, queues, lists, sets, and maps--with interfaces closely matching their counterparts in the C++ standard library for familiarity and ease of use.

 ## Usage